Texas requires landlords to make the following disclosures to tenants, usually in writing and at the start of the tenancy:

 Victims of sexual abuse or assault on the premises may break a lease, after complying with specified procedures, without responsibility for future rent.
-Tenants will be responsible for any unpaid back rent, but only if the lease includes the following statement, or one substantially like it: “Tenant may have special statutory rights to terminate the lease early in certain situations involving sexual assault or sexual abuse.”
+Tenants will be responsible for any unpaid back rent, but only if the lease includes the following statement, or one substantially like it: “Tenants may have special statutory rights to terminate the lease early in certain situations involving family violence or a military deployment or transfer.”
 (Tex.
 Prop.
 Code Ann. § 92.016)

 See the Laws and Legal Research section of Nolo for advice on finding and reading statutes and court decisions.